tylergoble-VSP/GenerativeAI-Cost-Estimator/README.md

 ### Metrics Storage

 All metrics are saved to JSON files in the `results/` directory:
-- `results/metrics.json`: All timing and token metrics
+- `results/metrics.json`: All timing and token metrics from notebooks 01-02
 - `results/chunks.json`: Chunk metadata and embeddings
-- `results/embeddings.json`: Embedding vectors (if saved separately)
+- `results/experiments/{experiment_name}_metrics.json`: Individual experiment metrics
+- `results/experiments/summary.csv`: Aggregated summary of all experiments

 ## Reporting

+### Standard Reporting (Notebook 03)

-The final notebook (`03_reporting_and_visualization.ipynb`) produces a comprehensive report including:
+The reporting notebook (`03_reporting_and_visualization.ipynb`) produces a comprehensive report including:

 1. **Executive Summary**: High-level overview and objectives
 2. **Metrics Dashboard**: Summary tables with: